 A lot of people think that contrast is the difference between the brightest and darkest parts of an image.
 Although that’s true to a degree, it isn’t the fundamental definition.
 For example, this gradient contains both white and black, but it has fairly low contrast:

 And that’s one of the key words for contrast: punchy.
-As far as emotions go, it’s no surprise that high-contrast images draw a lot of interest.
-They’re dramatic and attention-grabbing, and they stand out from a crowd.
-That’s not always a good thing — it depends upon the image — but it’s also why high-contrast images are fairly popular right now.
+As far as emotions go, it’s no surprise that high-contrast images draw a lot of attention.
+They’re dramatic, and they stand out from a crowd.
+That’s not always a good thing — it depends upon the image — but it’s also why high-contrast images are fairly popular on social media and photography websites right now.
 Quite simply, it’s a good way to get your photo noticed.

 You can find contrast by searching for non-diffused light.
-In other words, a bare flashbulb or a sunny afternoon will likely result in high-contrast images (although this does depend upon your subject).
+In other words, a sunny afternoon or an unmodified camera flash will likely result in high-contrast images (although this does depend upon your subject).
 Personally, for landscape photography, I look for contrast when I’m trying to make a photo pop — cases when the landscape itself is particularly dramatic and intense.

 The emotions of high contrast:

 Does that sound like something you’re after?
 If so, add a diffuser to your flash, or move your subject into the shade.
-For many photos, this will be a noticeable improvement.
+For landscape photography, wait until an overcast day, or until the sun has set below the horizon.
+For many photos, this will be a good way to complement your subject.

 The emotions of low contrast: